Wintry Forest – Colours and yarn amounts for my wall hangings

 Hello Spring – Part 6

-If you follow my blog, you already know that I made a wall hanging working the Hello Spring pattern over 5 pattern repeats.
-When it came to the border, I finally had to decide how I wanted to hang it up.
+When it came to the border, I had to decide how I wanted to hang the wall hanging.

-At first I thought about attaching loops to it like a quilt, but even then I wasn’t sure how best to attach them.
-Then I had another idea, a very easy one:
+At first, I thought about attaching loops to it, similar to how you do with a quilt.
+But even then, I wasn’t sure how best to attach them.
+Then another idea came to me – a very simple one:

-I worked the border as normal.
-In the final joining round I left a piece open on the upper side edges.
-On the last 7 stitches on both upper sides I worked the slip stitches only on the front layer without joining the two layers.
-The corner is worked as normal.
+First, I crocheted the border as usual.
+In the final joining round, I left a gap at the top side edges.
+For the last 7 stitches on both top sides, I worked the slip stitches only on the front layer, without joining the two layers together.
+After that the corner was worked as usual.
+This creates a sort of tunnel through which you can slide a rod for hanging.

 My colours for the border